vmchale/madlang/README.md

 ### Examples

-There is a dog complimenter available to test out at [my site](http://blog.vmchale.com/madlang).
+There is a Shakespearean insult generator available to test out at [my site](http://blog.vmchale.com/madlang).

 ## Tooling